Exploring Cross-Client Memorization of Training Data in Large Language Models for Federated Learning: Proposed Study

-\textbf{Default Setting.} Unless stated otherwise, we report the results averaged across 3 trials, using the following setup: Qwen2.5-3B with prefix length of 30, top-k decoding method, and 3 FL rounds trained under FedAvg~\citep{fedavg}.
+\textbf{Default Setting.} Unless stated otherwise, we report the results using the following setup: Qwen2.5-3B with prefix length of 30, top-k decoding method, and 3 FL rounds trained under FedAvg~\citep{fedavg}.
 Detailed configurations are shown in Appendix~\ref{sec:appendix_ablation_setting}.